m1nl/meshtastic-firmware-ota-wifi/README.md

 ```
 meshtastic --host <IP / host> --ota-update <whatever_file_does_not_matter>
 ```
-The above command will try to send the update over TCP, but simply stop it and you should be able to open a web page allowing you to upload your firmware file.
+The above command will try to send the update over TCP, but simply stop it after the node reboots and you should be able to open a web page allowing you to upload your firmware file.

 ### Details